microsoft/mfcmapi/docs/MFCMAPIAddinDevelopment.md

 The model for add-in development for MFCMAPI is quite simple.
 Build a DLL that exports a few functions, drop said DLL into the same directory as MFCMAPI, and MFCMAPI will find it when it starts up.
 No messy config files, no fiddling around in the directory.
 Wanna disable an add-in?
 Just rename it so it's not a DLL anymore.

-The core of an MFCMAPI addin is the header file: [mfcmapi.h](MFCMAPI Addin Development_mfcmapi.h).
+The core of an MFCMAPI addin is the header file: [MFCMAPI.h](MFCMAPI.h).
 This file contains the definitions for the functions you'll need to implement and export from your DLL, as well as definitions for functions your add-in can import from MFCMAPI.

-To get you started, here's a test add-in: [testaddin.zip](MFCMAPI Addin Development_testaddin.zip).
+To get you started, here's a test add-in: [TestAddIn.zip](TestAddIn.zip).
 It doesn't do much except exercise the various add-in entry points.
 It was developed in sync with the addition of add-ins to the code base as part of my testing.

 # Documentation
 ## Stuff the Add-In implements